pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 Once a command is processed, the actor handling the request is stopped.

+## 4. Feeding the Rabbit

 We already know how to take some actions in our games, but how do we know what's actually happening in them?
 Let's get back to our events.

-## 4. Feeding the Rabbit

 For now events from our games just go to the `eventStream` and get forgotten.
 That's not very useful.
 We'd prefer them to be published for consumption by external clients.
-There are many possibilities: from exposing a REST API to fetch recent events (polling), through custom socket-based pub/sub implementation, to full-blown message queue systems.
+There are many possibilities: from exposing a REST API for fetching recent events (polling), through a custom socket-based pub/sub implementation, to full-blown message queue systems.
 We'll gear towards the latter and use RabbitMQ to publish our events.

-I'll use the [Reactive rabbit](https://github.com/ScalaConsultants/reactive-rabbit) library to easily bind a stream (of game events) to rabbit exchange.
+I'll use the [Reactive rabbit](https://github.com/ScalaConsultants/reactive-rabbit) library to easily bind a stream (of game events) to a rabbit exchange.

-Our events will go to headers exchange and will have `gameId` and `type` headers (which we can route on in our queues).
+Our events will be sent to a headers exchange and will have `gameId` and `type` headers (which we can route on in our queues).

-Here's how we create an exchange and bind it to publisher:
+Here's how we create an exchange and bind a publisher to it:

 {% highlight scala %}
 val connection = Connection()